tardis-sn/tardis/docs/models/examples/abundancecust.rst

 =============

-To use a stratified ejecta composition in TARDIS, the elemental abundances may be specified on a per-cell basis via an external ascii file (similar to setting up a :doc:`custom density <densitycust>` profile).
-An ascii file that could work on a mesh with ten cells should be formatted like this:
+To use a stratified ejecta composition in TARDIS, the elemental abundances may be specified on a per-cell basis via an external ASCII file (similar to setting up a :doc:`custom density <densitycust>` profile).
+An ASCII file that could work on a mesh with ten cells should be formatted like this:

 .. literalinclude:: abund.dat